top of page

 A hauntingly beautiful historical fantasy novel, that I highly recommend.
 4/5 stars.

-Gothic Love and Toxic Romance: reviews on Jane Eyre and Wuthering Heights
+Gothic Love and Toxic Romance: Reviews of Jane Eyre and Wuthering Heights by Charlotte and Emily Brontë

 Spoiler-free book reviews of both Jane Eyre by Charlotte Brontë, and Wuthering Heights by Emily Brontë.

-When the Prequel Surpasses the Original Novel: a review of The Daughters' War
+When the Prequel Surpasses the Original Novel: a Review of The Daughters' War by Christopher Buehlman

 It's not often a prequel is even better than the original novel, but The Daughters' War by Christopher Buehlman is!
 5/5 stars.

-Here's How I Kicked Off Spooky Season: a review of The Silent Patient
+Here's How I Kicked Off Spooky Season: a Review of The Silent Patient by Alex Michaelides

 The pinnacle of the thriller genre.
 A spoiler-free review of The Silent Patient by Alex Michaelides.
 5/5 stars.

-Everyone Should Read This Book: a review of Babel
+Everyone Should Read This Book: a Review of Babel by R.F.
+Kuang

 A truly brilliant historical fantasy novel that will have you weeping yet wishing for more!
 A review of R.F.
 Kuang's Babel.
 5/5 stars.

-Summer is for Reading about Shipwreck: a review of The Wager
+Summer is for Reading about Shipwreck: a Review of The Wager by David Grann

 "A tale of shipwreck, mutiny, and murder."
 Spoiler-free book review of The Wager by David Grann.
 3/5 stars.

 Let's Go On An Adventure!
-A review of The Blacktongue Thief
+A Review of The Blacktongue Thief by Christopher Buehlman

 Need a new fantasy adventure?
 I highly recommend The Blacktongue Thief by Christopher Buehlman.
 4/5 stars.